 Manufacturing businesses often have hundreds of moving parts and coinciding departments to get the job done.
 Manufacturing plants require hundreds of workers to manage routine tasks and lots of managers to manage employees, facilities, costs, and logistics.
 With so many moving parts involved in manufacturing, there are many ways the industry can benefit from Artificial Intelligence (AI).
 Here we explain some use-cases of AI in Manufacturing and how those use cases are reducing costs and time and increasing safety.

 By 2021, 77% of retail companies will be deploying AI.
-If deployed, the cost savings that the would realize is 88% with a 75% improvement in overall customer satisfaction.
+If deployed, the cost savings that they would realize is 88% with a 75% improvement in overall customer satisfaction.

-Artificial Intelligence encompasses a wide variety of different technologies that manufacturers can benefit from.
+AI encompasses a wide variety of technologies that manufacturers can benefit from.
 We won’t go into each of these here, but you can learn more about them with the links below:

 Defect Detection and Quality Assurance

 Manufacturing, by definition means making large quantities of products.
 With large quantities come large opportunities for error.
 Manufacturing operations often have a robust Quality Assurance department made of employees who are physically checking products.
-Now we’ve factored in another opportunity for error: human error.
+Now we’ve factored in another opportunity for error: humans.